-If you aren’t a fan of fake vegan meats, or would rather keep your jambalaya entirely whole food, plant-based, skip the Field Roast sausage completely or add some cooked chickpeas or kidney beans instead.
+If you aren’t a fan of fake vegan meats, or would rather keep your jambalaya entirely whole food plant based, skip the Field Roast sausage completely, or add some hearty beans like cooked chickpeas or red kidney beans instead.

 All of the ingredients of this jambalaya recipe are gluten-free except for the Field Roast sausage.
 To make this jambalaya gluten-free, omit the sausage completely, or add cooked chickpeas or kidney beans.

 If you’re using store-bought Cajun/Creole seasoning, make sure that it’s also gluten-free.

 How to Make Vegan Jambalaya (Instant Pot Instructions)

 (See ingredient amounts in the printable recipe card below.)